 As a cbm Eye Champion you will be helping to transform the lives of people with avoidable blindness in Papua New Guinea (PNG).
-Your regular gifts will be a blessing to many, by bringing hope to those in desperate need of sight-saving surgery.
+Your regular gifts will be a blessing to many, by bringing hope to people in urgent need of sight-saving surgery.

 PNG has the highest prevalence of preventative blindness in the Pacific and one of the highest worldwide.
 People living in the remote Highlands area where cbm works are most at risk due to lack of accessible eye health services.
 Yet most preventative blindness is easy, and relatively cost-effective, to treat.
 Blindness is often met with suspicion in PNG with many people who are blind becoming stigmatised or victims of human rights abuse.
 Isolation is commonplace.

 As a cbm Eye Champion, your regular gifts will help find children and adults needing eye health care who are often hidden away and isolated.
 They will then be assessed and referred to a cbm-funded outreach clinic in their area, sometimes a journey of several hours on foot.
 At the clinic the cbm ophthalmologist will perform the delicate sight-saving surgery and the patient is kept overnight, with their bandages removed the next morning.